delapuente/aframe-sharedspace-component/README.md

 ```

 ## Develop
-Issuing the following command will run a local server with live-reload listening in port `8080`:
+Issuing the following command will run a local server with live-reload listening at port `8080` and a WebRTC signaling server at port `9000`:

 ```bash
 $ npm start